-GASB #74 and #75 will substantially change the reporting for other postemployment benefit liabilities and expenses.
-Changes in other postemployment benefit liability will be immediately recognized as other postemployment benefit expense or reported as deferred outflows/inflows of resources depending on the nature of the changes.
-Substantial changes to methods and assumptions used to determine actuarial information for GAAP reporting purposes will be required.
+An other postemployment benefit liability will now be immediately recognized as an other postemployment benefit expense or reported as deferred outflows/inflows of resources depending on the nature of the changes.
+The methods and assumptions used to determine actuarial information for GAAP reporting purposes will change.
 Employers will report in their financial statements a net other postemployment benefit liability (asset) determined annually as of the measurement date.
-Net other postemployment benefit liability (asset) equals the total other postemployment benefit liability is the actuarial present value of projected benefits attributed to past service.
+Net other postemployment benefit liability (asset) equals the total other postemployment benefit liability for the plan net of the plan net position.
+The other postemployment benefit liability is the actuarial present value of projected benefits attributed to past service.
 The plan net position is the accumulated plan assets net of any financial statement liabilities of the plan.

-The Town should expect to record significant OPEB liabilities in the future.
-While these GASB's do not go into effect until 2017 and 2018, we wanted to make the Town aware of the impact that these new standards will have on financial statement reporting and disclosures.
+We wanted to make the Town aware of the impact that this new standard will have on financial statement reporting and disclosures.